evertonse/Custom-DL-Model-using-MNIST/README.md

 ## Custom-DL-Model-using-MNIST
-Class "Model" support arbitrary amounts of layers with activation sigmoid.
-Contains notebook for displaying MNIST data set for testing
+Class "Model" supports arbitrary amounts of layers with sigmoid activation.
+Contains notebook for displaying MNIST data set for training, and testing

 ### Steps:
 - Clone everything.